AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/prerequisites.md

 | Adobe Commerce Access keys | none |
 | Adobe Commerce (Open Source or enterprise) | none |

-You can run the Upgrade Compatibility Tool in any operating system.
-There is no requirement to run the Upgrade Compatibility Tool where your Adobe Commerce instance is located.
+You can run the [!DNL Upgrade Compatibility Tool] in any operating system.
+There is no requirement to run the [!DNL Upgrade Compatibility Tool] where your Adobe Commerce instance is located.

-It is necessary for the Upgrade Compatibility Tool to have access to the source code of the Adobe Commerce instance.
+It is necessary for the [!DNL Upgrade Compatibility Tool] to have access to the source code of the Adobe Commerce instance.
 For example, you can install it on one server and point it at your Adobe Commerce installation on another server.
 Refer to the [install](../upgrade-compatibility-tool/install.md) topic for more information.